All about Vodafone fibre broadband deals

 Vodafone Superfast 1 Fibre

-The Vodafone Superfast 1 deal offers unlimited usage, with an average download speed of 35Mbps for just over £20 per month.
+The Vodafone Superfast 1 deal offers unlimited usage, with an average download speed of 35Mbps for just over £20 per month (prices can change).
 If you only need the internet for general browsing and streaming on a limited number of devices then this could be a cheap option for you.

 Vodafone Superfast 2 Fibre

 The Superfast 2 package might be your choice if the occupants of your home are going to be streaming or gaming from multiple devices.
-At just over £25 per month, it promises an average download speed of 63mbps, again with unlimited usage.
+At around £25 per month (again, prices are subject to change), it promises an average download speed of 63mbps, again with unlimited usage.

 Is Vodafone fibre broadband any good?